nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `undo`

-* Returns the state of the athlete list to the state before the last entered coach command.
+* Returns the state of the athlete list to the state before the last entered command.
-* Cannot be used if no coach commands have been entered yet.
+* Cannot be used if no commands have been entered yet.

 ### Redoing a previous command : `redo`